-AMALGAM at Penn Dental (A Mosaic of Allies, Lesbians, Gays ï¿½ and More!) is a student-lead LGBTQ Alliance.
-It's goal is to promote a safe and inclusive atmosphere for community members of all gender expressions and sexualities at Penn Dental Medicine.
+Penn Dental Queer Alliance is a student-lead LGBTQ Alliance for Penn Dental Students.
+It goal is to promote a safe and inclusive atmosphere for community members of all gender expressions and sexualities at Penn Dental Medicine.
 Activities include social events, visual displays, speaker panels, and community outreach.

-J-BageL is a safe space and social support group for Jewish LGBT undergrad and grad students and their allies.
+J-BageL (Jewish Bisexsuals, Gays, and Lesbians) is a safe space and social support group for Jewish LGBT undergrad and grad students and their allies.
 Funded by Hillel of Greater Philadelphia, J-BageL has members from Penn and other colleges throughout the Philadelphia area.
 J-BageL is associated with NUJLS, the National Union of Jewish LGBT Students, a federation of queer Jewish youth.

 The Lambda Alliance is the coalition dedicated to the promotion and representation of LGBTQA interests at Penn.
 By facilitating communication, collaboration, and efficiency among its constituent groups, the wider student and Philadelphia communities, and the University administration, the Lambda Alliance seeks to overcome the barriers facing the LGBTQA student community of today.
-We represent J-Bagel, Penn Athletes & Allies Tackling Homophobia, the Queer Christian Fellowship, Queer People of Color, the Queer Student Alliance, Queer Undergraduates in Engineering Science and Technology, and the Wharton Alliance.
+They present J-Bagel, Penn Athletes & Allies Tackling Homophobia, the Queer Christian Fellowship, Queer People of Color, the Queer Student Alliance, Queer Undergraduates in Engineering Science and Technology, and the Wharton Alliance.@pennlambdaalliance

-Open to students, faculty, and staff of the Law School, Lambda Law meets regularly for social events and political activities.
+Lambda Law is open to students, faculty, and staff of the Law School, Lambda Law meets regularly for social events and political activities.
 Lambda Law works to represent LGBT concerns in academia and in the wider community, organizes forums, and brings speakers to campus.
-Go to the website to be added to the listserv.
-Confidentiality is respected.

 Lambda Vets provides support for LGBT and allied students of the Vet School, as well as a connection to the US and Canadian LGVMA organization.
 It provides a forum for information exchange and social interaction with the goal of fostering a professional climate in which our members can achieve their full potential.

-Lesbian Gay Bisexual Transgender People in Medicine is the name of an active advocacy committee within the national American Medical Student Association.
+LGBTTPM+ (Lesbian Gay Bisexual Transgender People in Medicine) is the name of an active advocacy committee within the national American Medical Student Association.
 Penn's chapter of the student group voted to add "Plus" to the end of the name to include "allies" (non-LGBT individuals who are supportive) and people who self-identify in other ways and feel a connection to the group's mission.
-A faculty and staff committee has now formed to work closely with the students and to address additional issues.
+A faculty and staff committee work closely with the students on LGBTQ concerns in medicine and to address additional issues.

-Nurses PUSH is Penn's student organization aimed specifically at promoting quality LGBTQ (Lesbian, Gay, Bisexual, Transgender, Queer) patient care among nursing students and faculty.
-By promoting better quality care for LGBTQ patients, we actively challenge our own backgrounds and perceptions and evolve into better providers for all patients regardless of gender, sexuality, ethnicity, race, age, social or economic background.
+SNUGS (Student Nurses Understanding Gender and Sexuality) Penn's student organization aimed specifically at promoting quality LGBTQ (Lesbian, Gay, Bisexual, Transgender, Queer) patient care among nursing students and faculty.
+By promoting better quality care for LGBTQ patients, they actively challenge their own backgrounds and perceptions and evolve into better providers for all patients regardless of gender, sexuality, ethnicity, race, age, social or economic background.

 oSTEM at Penn is a chapter of Out in Science, Technology, Engineering & Mathematics (oSTEM), the national student society dedicated to increasing participation of people who identify with lesbian, gay, bisexual, transgender, queer, or ally (LGBTQA) communities in disciplines related to science, technology, engineering, or mathematics (STEM).